1.1. General presentation of the judicial organisation and position of the administrative jurisdictional order

 In accordance with the general rule, a legally trained judge and three lay judges adjudicate in the administrative courts.
 A large number of cases are also determined by a single judge.

 In the administrative courts of appeal, a case is adjudicated by three legally trained judges if leave to appeal is granted.
 In certain cases they are joined by two lay judges.
-When deciding whether leave to appeal should be granted or not, two judges is suffice of their decision is unanimous.
+When deciding whether leave to appeal should be granted or not, two judges are sufficient if their decision is unanimous.
 Otherwise it has to be decided by three judges.

 The Supreme Administrative Court examines cases appealed from one of the four administrative courts of appeal.
 It also examines appeals from the Council for Advance Tax Rulings.
 The majority of appeals require leave to appeal, which is granted only if it could be of importance as a precedent, i.e. provides guidance on how other similar cases are to be determined, or if there are pressing reasons to do so (extraordinary leave).
 Only a small percentage of the cases referred to the Supreme Administrative Court are granted leave to appeal.